enterpriseDomain/ClassMaker/README.md

 ClasSupplier is a Java library for producing the code programmatically.

-'Producing' means generation, building and loading client-defined classes.
+It calls generation, building and loading of classes defined by client's model.

 Example: